-So what can be done to minimise the risk of employees quitting on you and your bank account taking the blow?
+So what can be done to minimize the risk of employees quitting on you and your bank account taking the blow?

 Don’t go!
 Retention strategies to increase employee loyalty

-However, when it comes to Generation X - i.e. those born between 1965 to 1980 - just 24% of them said that they were financially motivated to stay with a company.
-Having said that, more than half of employees asked said that receiving benefits such as insurance or health care were reasons for remaining with an organisation.
+However when it comes to Generation X - i.e. those born between 1965 to 1980 - just 24% of them said that they were financially motivated to stay with a company.
+Having said that more than half of employees asked said that receiving benefits such as insurance or health care were reasons for remaining with an organization.

 Why?
 Because this could be prohibitively expensive - and there are other ways to ensure your employees’ loyalty beside just throwing cash at the problem.

 If you want to retain your employees you need to make sure that your managers supervisors and team leaders are exactly that: leaders.